JeeWeetje/iot-workshop/Azure.md

 # The Things Network & Azure IoT: a perfect combination
-## Receivig and handling telemetry in Azure
+## Receiving and handling telemetry in Azure

 This is an example of how uplink messages from The Things Network can be handled in Azure.
 In this workshop, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will be added after this workshop*